-Surrogacy and Fertility
+Surrogacy and Fertility Solicitors

 Starting a family can be incredibly exciting, but also very stressful if you are undertaking fertility treatment or seeking the assistance of a surrogate.
 We have a specialist within the team that deals specifically in surrogacy and fertility and can help you understand all the legal implications of your choices and ensure your family is legally protected.

-Our specialist fertility team recognise that starting a family can be incredibly exciting, but also very stressful if you are undertaking fertility treatment or seeking the assistance of a surrogate.
+Our specialist fertility team recognises that starting a family can be incredibly exciting, but also very stressful if you are undertaking fertility treatment or seeking the assistance of a surrogate.
 As well as the usual anxieties that people have when they think about becoming a parent, if you are taking a more progressive path there can be many legal implications.

 These legal complexities should not ruin the excitement of becoming a parent and they need not do so.
 However, it is important that you consider your legal position at an early opportunity so that you can alleviate any concerns you may have and focus on parenthood.
 A 30 minutes consultation with us at our office in Southampton, Poole, Bournemouth, Salisbury, Winchester and London (by appointment only) will help put your mind at ease.